michaelrosenberg300/1DT305/README.md

 * Add a notification to the user (e-mail, text message, ...) when the airflow changes direction.
 * Extend the Python classes to include more sensor, including digital sensors.
 Maybe a humidity sensor could help making a better air flow direction estimate?
 * Add more error handling (at least recover from lost Wi-Fi)
+* Internal data buffer in the Lopy4 device to store data if connection to the cloud is lost.
+Then the data can be sent when the connection is restabished
 * Support individual measurement rates for each sensor
 * Have a paid Ubidots account (or similar) that supports more cloud computing so that a better estimate of the air flow direction could be done in the cloud.